 - Medium Well: Press your ring finger to your thumb, then feel the area below your thumb.

 - Well-Done: Press your pinky to your thumb.
 It should feel firm with no give.
 (Note: Please don’t ruin your steaks by cooking them this long.)

 The skin you’ve just been pressing gets progressively firmer with each finger tap.
-A medium steak (140 degrees Fahrenheit) would fall, obviously, between the firmness of medium rare and medium well.
-If all else fails, don’t be afraid to use a meat thermometer.
+A medium steak (140ºF) would be between medium rare and medium well.
+If this step is too hard, feel free to use a thermometer

 If you aren’t confident in your grilling skills or don’t have an outdoor space and you want that fool-proof steak, cook your meat in a cast-iron skillet.
 It’s one of the best surfaces for getting a perfect sear and crust.
 As a bonus, you can transfer the cast iron from stovetop to oven seamlessly, leading to quick and easy cooking without having to dirty more than one pan.
 (If you’re using cast iron, remember to clean it properly when you’re done.)

 After cooking, let the meat rest before cutting and serving.
 This lets all of the juices settle so the beef stays moist.
 Ideally, you want to let the steak rest for about five minutes for each inch of thickness.
 Most steaks you will get from the market are around 1.5 inches thick, so you’ll be looking at a seven- to eight-minute rest time.
 And now, with all of this fresh steak knowledge, it’s time to put it to work by cooking up this bone-in ribeye recipe.